-The Off Road Vehicle (ORV) Management Framework was launched in 2009,
+The Off-Road Vehicle (ORV) Management Framework was launched in 2009,

 with the goal of establishing comprehensive rules for off-road vehicle use in

 British Columbia.
-The Framework was developed in collaboration with a wide range of
+The Framework was developed in collaboration with a wide range

-ORV Act promises certainty, safety and regulatory structure for thousands of
+certainty, safety and regulatory structure for thousands of off-road

-The proposed ORV Act replaces the 40-year-old Motor Vehicle (All Terrain) Act
+The ORV Act replaces the 40-year-old Motor Vehicle (All Terrain) Act

 with a modern management structure, designed to align with existing regulatory

 regimes at minimal cost.
-It will provide specific rules governing British
+It provides specific rules governing British Columbia’s

-Forest and Range Practices Act, the proposed Off Road Vehicle Act is
+the Forest and Range Practices Act, the Off-Road Vehicle Act is essential to

 Key components of the ORV Management Framework include: